 Mortgage Interest Calculator

 Probably the largest concern for mortgage borrowers is how much interest they will pay to their lender over the life of their mortgage.
-Depending on the amortization and the mortgage interest rate, the amount of interest paid to a mortgage lender can be more than double the original principle.
+Depending on the amortization and the mortgage interest rate, the amount of interest paid to a mortgage lender can be more than double the original principal.
 For this reason, a Mortgage Interest Calculator is often of most interest to a borrower.

 What’s important in a Mortgage Interest Calculator is to understand how the mortgage payment, the mortgage interest rate, and the mortgage amortization work to determine the total amount of interest paid over the life of a mortgage.
 This is why it is so important for a Mortgage Interest Calculator to provide a table for the user.
 By detailing where the most interest is charged, borrowers can develop strategies to repay their mortgage in a way that will reduce their interest cost, while still fitting in with their lifestyle.